2004seraph/SteamFinder/README.md

 # SteamFinder

-A compact little python script which watches the Steam client's auto LAN discovery packets (for Steam's In-Home Streaming) and logs other Steam clients on the local network.
+A little python console script which watches the Steam client's auto LAN discovery packets (for Steam's In-Home Streaming) and logs other Steam clients on the local network.

 ## Requirements